 This is an article about high-quality, good fat foods for ketosis and low-carb diets.

 Before I get into what those are though, I want to talk about the Atkins era.
-In the ’80s and ’90s, Dr. Atkins and his diet was pretty popular, but there were two things that were missing in his information related to eating fats.
+In the ’80s and ’90s, Dr. Atkins and his diet were pretty popular, but there were two things that was missing in his information related to eating fats.

 Those are the things Atkins was missing.
 One more note before I get into the list of fats: ketosis is not the same as ketoacidosis.
 Ketosis is simply burning fat, whereas ketoacidosis denotes a Type 1 diabetic that’s dying because his or her glucose and ketones are out of control.
 The ketones might be 25, not 2.0 and the blood glucose is 350, not 100.
 Ketoacidosis is very dangerous.
 Saying ketosis and ketoacidosis are the same thing is like saying cat and car are the same thing: the words are similar, but obviously a cat and car are very different things.